-Maria-Anna Christine Victoria born on 28 November 1660, the future mother of Spain’s first Bourbon king, was the eldest daughter of Ferdinand Maria, Elector of Bavaria, and his wife Princesse Henriette-Adélaïde de Savoie, granddaughter of Henri IV de France.
+Maria-Anna Christine Victoria born on 28 November 1660, the future mother of Spain’s first Bourbon king, was the oldest daughter of Ferdinand Maria, Elector of Bavaria, and his wife Princesse Henriette-Adélaïde de Savoie, granddaughter of Henri IV de France.

 Born in the Bavarian capital Munich, Marie-Anne was given an education to prepare for a future role as Queen.
 Aged only eight, around the time girls began their education to become fine ladies, she was engaged to Louis de France, the heir of Louis XIV.
 Her mother paid great attention to the practical parts of her education.
 Along with her native language German, she also learned French, Italian and Latin.
 The princesse was educated in matters of literature, art and music as well.
 She could play the harp and harpsichord quite perfectly, draw and write poems, dance gracefully and sing.